Transcendental-Programmer/PeakSegOptimal/README.md

-# PeakSegOptimal - Hard Test Branch
+# PeakSegOptimal - Medium Test Branch

 This branch implements rigorous testing for the unconstrained optimal partitioning algorithm with Poisson loss, focusing on challenging edge cases and numerical stability.